 What is the Office of Academic Support (OAS)?

 The OAS Program provides support and enrichment services to all first-generation University of Florida (UF) students.
 In addition, OAS provides the primary academic support services to approximately 150-400 incoming freshmen each year.
 These services provide students with the academic and social skills necessary to reach their full potential and graduate from UF.
 OAS services are offered and accessible to all UF students free of charge.
-OAS works in conjunction with several integral offices including the Offices of Admissions, Dean of Students, Academic Technology, Student Financial Affairs, Housing and Residence Education, AIM, and the Academic Advising Center to offer a thorough introduction and orientation to UF.
+OAS works in conjunction with several integral offices including the Offices of Admissions, Dean of Students, Academic Technology, Student Financial Affairs, Housing and Residence Education, UF Promise, and the Academic Advising Center to offer a thorough introduction and orientation to UF.

 Where is OAS located and what are the office hours?

 The OAS offices are located in the Classroom Building in Room 110.
 Office hours are from 8:30 am to 5:00 pm, Monday through Friday.

 What programs and services are offered by OAS?

 Support services and programs offered include free academic tutoring, peer mentoring, and academic workshops.
 The workshops cover topics such as study skills, time management, career planning, library skills, stress management, and general professional development.
 These activities are designed to promote successful navigation through all UF systems and stimulate student participation in pursuits which enhance academic progress.